allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

 suggested queries will match more sentences than the original query).

 ### Limitations
-Currently only fixed length queries are supported, which means queries that contain control characters like '*' or '+' are not supported.
-Only one column tables are supported.
-Currently only the following changes can be made to a user's query
+For 'narrowing' we support any type of query.
+The following changes can be made to a user's query
 1. Adding a prefix to the original query (ex. "fat cat" => "the fat cat")
 2. Adding a suffix to the original query (ex. "fat cat" => "fat cat ran")
 3. Replace a token in the original query (ex. "fat cat" => "fat NN")
+4. 1-3 can also suggest disjunctions (ex. "cat" => "{fat, lazy} fat", "NN" => "{cat, dog}")
+5. Removing a star or plus operator (ex "cat*" => "cat")
+6. Removing star operator (ex "the cat*" => "the")
+7. Changing a star to a plus (ex "cat*" => "cat+")

+For 'broadening' we only support fixed length queries, meaning queries that will always match a particular number of tokens.
+For this queries we support:
+1. Replacing a token within the original query
+2. Removing tokens from the start or end the query (ex "the (cat)" => "(cat)")
-4. Replacing a token with a disjunction (ex. "fat cat" => "{fat, lazy} cat")
+3. Adding a token to make a disjunction within the query (ex "cat" => "{cat, dog}")

-prefixes, suffixes, or new tokens can be words or part of speech tags.

 ## Implementation
 We view the task of suggesting queries as the task of finding 'Query Operators', or functions that takes as